hs42/flat_metric/README.md

 Kindly refer to the `experiments/tutorial*` directories to see how to actually use both methods.

-## A note on specifying the measures' masses
+## A note on specifying the masses of the measures
 This implementation handles the masses of the measures by taking differently many samples into account for each distribution.
 For instance, if distribution 1 should hold double the mass of distribution 2, then the former could be approximated by e.g. 600 data points, while the latter one only counts 300 data points.

 This is configured as the "sample_size" entries in the corresponding .json file.
 For input via the dataset file this number should simply match the number of individual data points contained in the data set (if you measured 300 cells then chances are that the distribution you want to analyze corresponds to this amount).